ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/side-bar/index.md

 The list below details all the API methods relevant to the Tool Panel.

-<api-documentation source='grid-api/api.json' section='accessories' names='["setSideBar","getSideBar","setSideBarVisible","isSideBarVisible","setSideBarPosition","openToolPanel","closeToolPanel","getOpenedToolPanel","isToolPanelShowing","refreshToolPanel", "getToolPanelInstance"]'></api-documentation>
+<api-documentation source='grid-api/api.json' section='accessories' names='["getSideBar","setSideBarVisible","isSideBarVisible","setSideBarPosition","openToolPanel","closeToolPanel","getOpenedToolPanel","isToolPanelShowing","refreshToolPanel", "getToolPanelInstance"]'></api-documentation>

 The example below demonstrates different usages of the Tool Panel API methods.
 The following can be noted: